rupark/eau2/report/report.md

 for (size_t i = 0; i < SZ; ++i) sum -= df2->get_double(0,i);
 //The values in df2 are the same as df assert(sum==0);

+//Initializing a client with index 1 and an IP address of 127.0.0.2 who's server is at IP address 127.0.0.1
+//In this example, the client and the client's server are both on port 8080 NetworkIP* client = new NetworkIP();
+client->client_init(1, 8080, "127.0.0.1", 8080, "127.0.0.2");

+//Initializing a server on port 8080 with an index of 0 (since it is the server) NetworkIP* server = new NetworkIP();
+server->server_init(0, 8080);
 ```
 ## Open questions ##
 * What is the objective of getAndWait (what are we waiting for)?